LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 2.1.7.2 =
+~ Fixed can add a question to multiple quizzes

 = 2.1.7 =
 + Added link to navigate to course in checkout page
 + Updated meta-box lib to latest version